Updated for 2021!

 What to put in the St. Nicholas gift bag?

 Paidea Classics has imported Belgian chocolate coins wrapped in gold foil and stamped with “St. Nicholas of Myra” on one side and a church dome on the other.
-These coins are available in bulk (25, 50, or 100 coins), and if you order before October 15, there’s a 15% discount.
+These coins are available in bulk (25, 50, or 100 coins).

 Five or six of the coins would fit easily in one of these little linen bags with a hemp cord.
 It looks like the sort of bag St. Nicholas might have carried when he dropped gold coins through the window at the widower’s house.
 A dozen 3” x 5” bags is less than $5.

 Candy canes represent St. Nicholas’s crozier, so every gift bag should include a candy cane.
 You’ll want to make sure the candy canes are gluten-free and allergy-safe, so all the children who receive the gift bags can enjoy them.
 Spangler candy canes are a good choice.
-144 individually wrapped canes are $32.
-(You can also get 240 mini candy canes for less than $24!)
+144 individually wrapped canes are $35.
+(You can also get 240 mini candy canes for $26!)

 Add a book, an ornament, and other gifts

 I believe that a book is the right gift for every occasion.
 I made a tradition of giving my children and godchildren books and Christmas ornaments every year.
 So, naturally, those seem like the right things to put in a St. Nicholas Day gift bag.